garylirocks/quickrefs/azure-storage.markdown

     - Permissions for NFS file shares are enforced by the client OS rather than the Azure Files service
   - Scenarios:
     - Storage for Linux/Unix applications
-    - POSIX-compliant file shares, cae sensitivity, or Unix style permissions |
+    - POSIX-compliant file shares, case sensitivity, or Unix style permissions
   - NO support for
     - Kerberos auth
     - ACLs